 Police Officer Michael Ray Bailey, Sr., Star #13970, aged 62 years, was a 20 year, 3 month, 22 day veteran of the Chicago Police Department, assigned to the 1st District - Central.

-On 18 July 2010, at approximately 6:20 a.m., Officer Bailey had just returned home from his shift on a mayoral protection detail guarding Mayor Richard Daley's South Loop residence, and was still in uniform.
+On July 18, 2010, at 6:00 a.m., Officer Bailey had just returned home from his shift on a mayoral protection detail guarding Mayor Richard Daley's South Loop residence, and was still in uniform.
 He had just arrived home and was outside his Park Manor neighborhood home located at 7421 South Evans Avenue.
 While cleaning his new Buick Regal, an early retirement gift he had purchased, as many as three male subjects approached and attempted to rob him of his vehicle.
 He identified himself as a police officer and exchanged gunfire with the suspects.
 It is unknown whether any of the offenders were wounded.
 They fled the scene and remain at large.
-Officer Baily was transported to Northwestern Memorial Hospital where he was pronounced dead on arrival by Dr. Levine at 6:40 a.m. on July 18, 2010.
+Officer Bailey was transported to Northwestern Memorial Hospital by CFD Ambulance #24 where he was pronounced dead on arrival by Dr. Levine at 6:40 a.m. on July 18, 2010.
 Three guns, including the murder weapon, were recovered at the scene.

 Officer Bailey was waked at A.R.
-Leak and Sons Funeral Home located at 7838 South Cottage Grove Avenue, his funeral mass was held on July 23, 2010 at St. Sabina Catholic Church located at 1210 West 78th Place.
-He was cremated and laid to rest in Evergreen Cemetery, 3401 West 87th Street, Evergreen Park, Illinois.
+Leak and Sons Funeral Home located at 7838 South Cottage Grove Avenue, his funeral mass was held on July 23, 2010 at St. Sabina Catholic Church located at 1210 West 78th Place and he was cremated and laid to rest in Evergreen Cemetery, 3401 West 87th Street, Evergreen Park, Illinois.

 Police Officer Michael Ray Bailey, Sr., born August 14, 1947, received his Probationary Appointment to the Chicago Police Department on March 26, 1990 and he attended the Jackson Street Police Academy.
 Upon completion of his training he was assigned to the 1st District for his entire career.
 Officer Bailey was one month from retiring, and planned to retire on August 14, 2010 after reaching the mandatory retirement age of 63.
 He had also previously served as a fireman with the Glenview Fire Department.